mattiadutto/scout_navigation/README.md

 - [ ] Update the use guide

 ## How to use the stack
-If you don't have set up the Scout Mini per simulation you will need to download also this repositories.
+If you don't have set up the Scout Mini for simulation you will need to download also this repositories:
 ```bash
   git clone https://github.com/bascetta74/ugv_gazebo_sim.git
   git clone https://github.com/agilexrobotics/ugv_sdk.git